Neck Pain: Ending the Vicious Cycle

 - JOINT DEGENERATION Much like any other joint in your body, the neck joints can wear down with age, causing pain.
 Conditions such as osteoarthritis can also reduce the cartilage between the vertebrae in the neck, also resulting in neck pain.

-- POOR POSTURE A stooped posture, such as the “text neck” caused by always gazing downward at your smartphone or computer even driving, can strain the neck muscles.
+- Posture Dysfunction A stooped posture, such as the “text neck” caused by always gazing downward at your smartphone or computer even driving, can strain the neck muscles.

 - REPETITIVE MOTION INJURY If your job or sport causes you to turn your head over and over, you may develop a repetitive motion injury such as tendonitis.